DemmyDemon/qb-fishy/README.md

 - qb-core (for item definitions and notifications)
 - qb-inventory (for giving of items)

+In addition to this, the event `hud:server:RelieveStress` is used to sometimes relieve a little bit of stress every time you catch a fish.
+This does not strictly *depend* on `qb-hud`, as it will just silently do nothing if nothing listens to that event.

 # Installation

 1. Unpack a release to your `resources` folder, or appropriate `[subfolder]` to taste.